At What Point in Time Should I Contact a Good Attorney?

 “Often” is a bit too strong.
 Most Attorneys are competent.
 That being said, we do accept clients that report having had a bad experience with their former attorney provided it seems reasonable.
 However, it is a proverbial red flag if a potential client that has been through several previous attorneys, especially if one of the former Attorneys is known to us as being competent.

 For more information on Contacting A Good Attorney, a free initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (301) 892-6007 today.
+Get the information and legal answers you are seeking talk Arnold F. Phillips by calling today.